 As I mentioned in earlier sections, I have liked the Axe Bat Origin even better than the drop 13 S500 (see my review).
 It is more end-weighted and an ounce heavier so the 30″ version is definitely well suited to short and slender 11- to 12-year olds.
 It’s the bat my short son used and loved when he was 11 and under 4′ 7″:

 Another older Easton model I like is the entry-level 2 ¼” aluminum drop 10 Easton Magnum.
 It has more of an end loaded feel so may actually have a similar swing weight.
 It is occasionally available for a very good price on Amazon, if it is available at all:

 The 2 5/8″ Warrior from Louisville Slugger is an entry-level big-barrel aluminum bat that also uses the durable 7050 alloy.
 At drop 9, it is only appropriate for average sized 12 year olds or tall 11-year-olds.

-However, for a little more money, the entry level big barrel version of the Axe bat is a fantastic bat that my son began testing in November 2016 with great success (here’s my L144E review):
+However, for a little more money, the entry level big barrel version of the Axe bat is a fantastic bat that my son has been using since November 2016 with great success (here’s my L144E review):

 The Anderson Techzilla bat is so interesting to me that I purchased the 30″, 21oz Techzilla 2014 XP model for my son to try out when he was 10.
 As I have mentioned many times throughout this post, the trend in recent years has been towards high-end, long-barreled composite bats that have a low MOI.
 The exact opposite of this trend is the Anderson Techzilla, which is so heavily end-loaded that it feels harder to swing than some solid-wood bats.
 It is also not made of composite, but rather double-walled aluminum.
 The trampoline effect for double walled aluminum bats is higher than single walled aluminum bats and is competitive with standards compliant composite bats.
 Anderson is the only manufacturer producing such bats for baseball.